anandu06dev/ng4StarterKit/README.md

 In the first version, two data stores are used, one for the write side and one for the read side.
 In the second version, only one data store processes the write side and the read side inside one database transaction scope.
 Typically state changes on the write side are replicated back to the read side.
 This process are called projection.
 A projection can be leveraged in different ways and layers.
-The most commonly used approach is a event-centric projection.
+The most commonly used approach is an event-centric projection.

 In any case, the first question asked in recognition of this should be: do we need CQRS in the frontend design system?
 The complicated part and difficult undertaking in this type of frontend architecture relies on the read side.
 Based on